awesomephant/blog/posts/2020-09-27-cloud-visions.md

 thumb: "/assets/cloud.jpg"
 ---

-{% fig "/assets/cloud.jpg" "Cropped version of an image originally published in *The Mail Online* with the caption: *Thousands of Britons ignored repeated warnings to stay home as part of ongoing efforts to clamp down on coronavirus by heading to DIY stores, parks and beaches on Sunday.*" "Blurry photograph of people on beachfront" "https://www.dailymail.co.uk/news/article-8258383/More-people-leave-homes-flock-DIY-stores-parks-despite-Covid-19-lockdown.html" %}
+{% fig "/assets/cloud.jpg" "Cropped version of an image originally published in *The Mail Online* with the caption: *Thousands of Britons ignored repeated warnings to stay home as part of ongoing efforts to clamp down on coronavirus by heading to DIY stores, parks and beaches on Sunday.*" "Blurry photograph of people on beachfront" "[Source](https://www.dailymail.co.uk/news/article-8258383/More-people-leave-homes-flock-DIY-stores-parks-despite-Covid-19-lockdown.html)" "big" %}

 In late March, some weeks into the pandemic, a new genre of local news story emerged: Local park Crowded with People Despite Social Distancing Orders.
 These stories usually struck a similar tone, describing how, while most people where behaving responsibly and staying indoors, a minority decided to flout the clear guidelines set out by the local government and gathered outdoors.